Skip to main content

 Dorset Vaccine update

-If you are over 60, or at risk from coronavirus, you can now apply to get a vaccine.
+Anyone over 18 can now apply to get a vaccine.
 You can do this here https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/ or you can call 119 and there is no charge.
+Using this service you will be able to choose from a couple of local vaccination sites, including the BIC, and you will be asked to book both appointments at the same time.

 Dorset is following the guidance from the Joint Committee on Vaccination and Immunisation (JCVI) which means those people who are most at risk will be invited first.
 See link here to the national advice.